-(3) Management uses free cash flow as a measure, in addition to IFRS cash flow from operations, to assess our operational cash flow performance.
-We believe free cash flow provides another level of transparency to our liquidity as it is defined as cash generated from or used in operating activities after the purchase of property, plant and equipment (net of proceeds from sale of certain surplus equipment and property) and finance costs paid.
+(3) Management uses non-IFRS free cash flow as a measure, in addition to IFRS cash flow from operations, to assess our operational cash flow performance.
+We believe non-IFRS free cash flow provides another level of transparency to our liquidity.
+Non-IFRS free cash flow is defined as cash generated from or used in operating activities after the purchase of property, plant and equipment (net of proceeds from sale of certain surplus equipment and property) and finance costs paid.

 (4) Management uses non-IFRS ROIC as a measure to assess the effectiveness of the invested capital we use to build products or provide services to our customers.
-Our non-IFRS ROIC measure includes operating margin, working capital management and asset utilization.
+Our non-IFRS ROIC measure includes non-IFRS operating margin, working capital management and asset utilization.
 Non-IFRS ROIC is calculated by dividing non-IFRS adjusted EBIAT by average non-IFRS net invested capital.
 Net invested capital (calculated in the table below) is a non-IFRS measure and consists of the following IFRS measures: total assets less cash, accounts payable, accrued and other current liabilities and provisions, and income taxes payable.
-We use a two-point average to calculate average net invested capital for the quarter.
+We use a two-point average to calculate average net invested capital for the quarter and a three-point average to calculate average net invested capital for the six-month period.
 There is no comparable measure under IFRS.